matheuscristian/matheuscristian/README.md

 ## About

 Hey!
-I'm Cristian and I've been a developer since the beginning of 2020.
-I started learning programming to create my own games, then I found out that the world of programming is much bigger than I thought.
+I'm Cristian, and I've been a developer since the beginning of 2020.
+I initially started learning programming to create my own games, but soon discovered that the world of programming is much broader than I had imagined.

 ## Daily use: